rdlauer/articles/airtable/extending-simple-chart/tutorial.md

 After our `for` loop is complete, we now have some data structures we can work with to populate our chart!

+Still within the `getChartData` function, create an array of distinct x-axis values using the `keys()` method:

+	const xLabels = [...recordsByXValueString.keys()];

-Again within the `getChartData` function, let's continue by initializing a couple of variables to help us add some color to our stacked bar chart:
+Then let's continue by initializing a couple of variables to help us add some color to our stacked bar chart:

 	const bgColors = ['#2d7ff9', '#18bfff', '#ff08c2', '#f82b60', '#ff6f2c', '#fcb400', '#20c933', '#8b46ff', '#666666'];
 	let bgColorIndex = 0;